-Research in the Gotsch lab is focused on water, specifically we study the ability of plants to function under water limitation and measure the movement and storage of water through plant communities.
-We conduct our research in ecosystems that are experiencing changes in precipitation patterns because we are interested in understanding the effect that changes in climate will have on these habitats.
-While the majority of our current research efforts are focused on understanding how decreases in water availability will affect the tropical montane cloud forest, we have recently started exploring a local water-related environmental challenge, the mitigation of stormwater runoff, This website contains descriptions (and accompanying photo galleries) of our current research and Dr Gotsch's teaching efforts.
+Research in the Gotsch lab is focused on understanding how plant communities are affected by changes in climate and the ecosystem services that plant communities provide.
+We conduct most of our research in the Tropical Montane Cloud Forest in Costa Rica but have recently begun to also conduct research in the urban landscape in Lancaster, PA.
+Our tropical research efforts are focused on understanding how decreases in water availability will affect a vulnerable community of plants that reside high in tree canopies (i.e. epiphytes).
+Locally, we are exploring the ability of different street trees to provide ecosystem benefits including water and particulate interception.
+This website contains descriptions (and accompanying photo galleries) of our current research and Dr Gotsch's teaching efforts.
 If you would like additional information, Dr Gotsch's email is on the people page.
 Thanks for visiting!

 LAB NEWS November 2018: Gotsch receives an NSF supplemental award to expand upon the lab's work evaluating drought resistance in cloud forest canopy plants.

 May 2018: Gotsch is back in action following back surgery.
 She and students Laura Green and Renee Bicaba join the project post-doc Cameron Williams and our local crew in Costa Rica for summer field work.